Return to top

 spices and onions sauteeing in a pot

-Step 3: Add the tomatoes and the drained chickpeas.
-Stir and then add the butternut squash and the water, stir and then cover with the lid.
+Add Tomatoes And Chickpeas: Next, I add the tomatoes and the drained chickpeas to the pot.
+Stir well, then I add the butternut squash and water, and cover the pot with a lid.

 chickpeas and other ingredients sauteeing in a pot

-Step 4: Once simmering, turn the heat down to low and cook covered for 35 minutes.
+Simmer The Curry: Once the curry starts simmering, I turn the heat down to low and let it cook covered for about thirty-five minutes.

 chickpea curry cooking on the stove

-Step 5: Cook couscous according to package directions with vegetable stock or water.
-Once it’s cooked, fluff with a fork and stir in mint + almonds.
+Cook The Couscous: While the creamy curry sauce is simmering, I cook the couscous according to package directions using vegetable stock or water.
+Once it’s cooked, I fluff it with a fork and stir in mint and almonds.

 bowl of couscous, top view